-An eco-friendly method for creating materials with increased corrosion resistance has been developed at Saratov State Technical University (SSTU).
-This was reported by the university's press service.
+An eco-friendly method for creating materials with increased corrosion resistance has been developed at Saratov State Technical University (SSTU), the university's press service reported.

-The main advantage of the new method is the absence of strong oxidizing agents, which makes the process more environmentally safe.
-In addition, electrochemical oxidation results in a more uniform filling of the interlayer spaces of graphite with the intercalate, and therefore, compounds with homogeneous properties are formed.
+The main advantage of the new method is the absence of strong oxidizing agents, which makes the process more environmentally friendly.
+In addition, electrochemical oxidation results in a more uniform filling of the interlayer spaces of graphite with an intercalate, and therefore, compounds with homogeneous properties are formed.

 Now, specialists will be able to produce polyraphene materials in significant volumes.